hivesolutions/tiberium-soul/readme.md

 * SSH key upload to Digital Ocean for provisioning of VM via [API](https://developers.digitalocean.com/)
 * Sandboxing of execution using LLX containers through [Docker API](https://docs.docker.com/reference/api/docker_remote_api)
 * User managed proxy server (as opposed to the Heroku approach) with full SSL key support
+* Possible manual management of infrastructure by the user (at his own risk)

 ## Configuration